ZijingHu/Crack-Zhihu-Captcha/README.md

 ### Hierarchical Clustering

 The prediction is made by comparing the difference between characters in our dictionary and sub area on the captcha and then picking the smallest one.
-Hierarchical clustering is used in this project to limit such comparison in a specific region.
+Hierarchical clustering is used here to limit such comparison in a specific region.

 <br>
 <center>